mahanubhav/tbb/README.md

 1. The book has been written with software and the ecosystem surrounding it at its focal point.

-2. This book is not about how surveillance is being performed today.
-Digital surveillance is one of the important topics discussed in the book but it is not the main focus.
-It is also not about cyber crimes.
+2. Digital surveillance is one of the important topics discussed in the book, but enumerating the number of ways in which surveillance is performed today, is not its main focus.
+The book is also not about cyber crimes.
 The main aim of the book is to discuss the technological structures in association with politics, economics and the society, that can bring the concept of Orwellian Big Brother into reality.

 3. The book has been released under creative commons license: [CC-BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).